 Kelly was pretty severely mauled on the way to Broadway by its producers, but it didn’t really have a chance on Broadway anyway (which is probably why its producers were trying so hard to “fix” it).
-Put simply, it was designed to never have a chance: this was one of the first examples of what I call a “hurt-the-audience” show on Broadway, and it left a legacy that would be picked up by such aggressively avant-garde composers as Elizabeth Swados and Michael John Lachiusa.
-Like those composers’ shows, Kelly was far from artistically worthless—heard today in its pre-Broadway form, the score features some genuinely haunting melodies and interesting, at times even dazzling lyrics.
+The score was actually kind of fascinating in its own semi-avant-garde way—heard today in its pre-Broadway form, it features some genuinely haunting melodies and interesting, at times even dazzling lyrics.

 The problem is that the show’s premise, about a guy who plans to jump off the Brooklyn bridge, and ultimately does so, is just a really bad idea for a show (no, he’s not suicidal, he’s just an idiot…he seems to think if he survives, he’ll be regarded as a local hero instead of the biggest idiot in town, and the show’s writers apparently agree).
-This off-putting premise, combined with the abrasiveness and inaccessibility of the score and the general unpleasantness of the show’s presentation, resulted in a fascinating and unique piece that absolutely no-one wanted to see.
-It bears a striking resemblance to another early “hurt-the-audience” show from a decade or so earlier, Marc Blitzstein’s Reuben Reuben, and indeed, may well have been specifically inspired by it, given that both shows feature the threat of jumping off the Brooklyn Bridge as a key plot point.
-That said, even Reuben Reuben had the sense not to make the hero go through with it (yes, Kelly ultimately survives, but this is still a musical about a pointless Jackass stunt).
+This off-putting premise, combined with the fact that both the book and score were going for an authentic Brechtian grit that had never really gone over well in America (even the famous off-Broadway Threepenny Opera production didn’t really use Brecht’s style faithfully), resulted in a fascinating and unique piece that absolutely no-one wanted to see.
+It bears a striking resemblance to another Brecht-influenced disaster from a decade or so earlier, Marc Blitzstein’s Reuben Reuben, and indeed, may well have been specifically inspired by it, given that both shows feature the threat of jumping off the Brooklyn Bridge as a key plot point.
+That said, even Reuben Reuben had the sense not to make the hero go through with it (yes, Kelly ultimately survives, but this is still a musical about a pointless jackass stunt).

 Based on the movie The Secret World of Henry Orient, Henry, Sweet Henry was little more than a mediocre cosplay of the movie.
 The intention was for the music to deepen the film’s feelings, but the score added nothing, varying between the pleasant but undistinguished and the downright embarrassing.
 The former category includes some sweet but cheesy ballads for the heroine and her sidekick (“In Some Little World”, “Here I Am”, “I Wonder How It Is”, “Do You Ever Go to Boston?”), and two belted showstoppers for a young firespitter named Alice Playten, who played a kind of small-time villain and wound up stealing the show.
 Examples of the latter category would be the vulgar “Pillar to Post”, the cheesy Hippie production number “Weary Near to Dyin’” (especially inadequate given that this was the same season in which Hair debuted), and a stupid comedy duet called “To Be Artistic”.
 This last song is notable only for one clever line referencing then-California Governor Ronald Reagan, a line that has only become funnier in the decades since it was written.

-The other of Merrill’s two Sixties bombs, the musical version of Breakfast at Tiffany’s, started out as merely an obnoxious, unfunny failed recreation of a hit movie…not any good, certainly, but the kind of failure that’s a dime a dozen in musical theater both then and now.
+The other of Merrill’s two Sixties bombs, the musical version of Breakfast at Tiffany’s, started out as merely an obnoxious, unfunny failed recreation of a hit movie…not any good, certainly, but the kind of failure that’s a dime a dozen in musical theater both then and now (and was not all that different from Henry, Sweet Henry, come to that).
 It was when Edward Albee was brought in to rewrite the book that it truly turned into a disaster.

 The original draft of the musical had been based on the movie, rather than Truman Capote’s original novella, but Albee’s approach bore virtually no resemblance to either the novel or the film.
 Albee basically turned the plot into a story-within-a-story being improvised by a writer (played by Richard Chamberlein).
 Holly Golightly, the female lead of the book and movie (played here by Mary Tyler Moore), is thus turned into a fictional character created by Chamberlein who winds up rebelling against his control and taking on a will of her own.